Qincheng-Sheng/3-RRS_chains_Climbing_Parallel_Robot/README.md

 # 3-RRS_chains_Climbing_Parallel_Robot
 Final Project of Course 6614 ADV Topics in Robotics

-The project is applying for a patent in china, the patent application number is：2022106307569
+The project has applied for a patent in china, the patent application number is：CN202210630756.9

 ## Project Presentation in Youtube
 https://youtu.be/2ys7bdeC44U